 With majority of the region's population residing in Al Ain City, it is clear that the city is an important economic and social hub.
 Located in the plains descending west of the Hajar Mountains, the City of Al Ain is an ancient crossroads.
 For at least 5,000 years, it has offered a pleasant, cool respite from the heat of the surrounding desert.
 Al Ain is a city of lush oases fed by an ancient irrigation system known as 'falaj'.
 It is also the ancestral home of Abu Dhabi's ruling Al Nahyan family.

-In 2007, the Abu Dhabi Urban Planning Council embarked on Plan Al Ain: Urban Structure Framework to help Al Ain evaluate and respond to current and future development challenges and support the evolution of the city into a model oasis community.
+In 2007, the Department of Urban Planning and Municipalities embarked on Plan Al Ain: Urban Structure Framework to help Al Ain evaluate and respond to current and future development challenges and support the evolution of the city into a model oasis community.
 This plan, released in April 2009, covers the City of Al Ain and thus was rebranded as Al Ain City Urban Structure Framework Plan in recognition of the geographical area that it covers.
 This long-term plan is part of the overall vision for the region of Al Ain.